Boswellia sacra: Threats

 There are many initiatives taken by owners of the lands where Boswellia sacra grows, and organizations like the international banks have invested in harvesting new trees and making protection tools for the regions where the trees are mostly growing.
 It has helped in the increase of production of the resin.

 In culture

-According to Greek mythology, the frankincense had once been a mortal woman named Leucothoe.
-The god of the sun Helios fell in love with her, and left his previous lover Clytie.
-In bitterness, Clytie informed Leucothoe's father Orchamus who buried his daughter alive.
-Helios arrived too late to save her, but not wanting to leave her rot underneath the soil, he turned her into an incense tree so that she could still breathe air.
+According to Greek mythology, the frankincense plant had once been a mortal woman named Leucothoe.
+The Sun god Helios fell in love with her, and left his previous lover Clytie.
+In bitterness, Clytie gossiped to Leucothoe's father Orchamus, who buried his daughter alive.
+Helios arrived too late to save her, but not wanting to leave her rot underneath the soil, turned her into a new tree so that she could still breathe air.

-In Christian culture, it is recorded in the Gospel of Matthew that magi that came to worship Jesus of Nazareth as a child brought gifts.
-Frankincense was one of those gifts.
-This was to symbolise the deity of Jesus even though he is thought to have been a very young boy at the time.
+In Christian culture, it is recorded in the Gospel of Matthew that Magi that came to worship Jesus of Nazareth as a child brought gifts: gold, myrrh and frankincense.
+It is said that the inclusion of frankincense, also called olibanum, was to symbolise the divinity of Jesus.